 Laetitia Zecchini is a research fellow at the CNRS in Paris.
 Her research interests include contemporary Indian poetry and the politics of literature.
 She also writes on questions of censorship, translation, postcolonial criticism and world literature/world modernisms.
 Her main publications include a translation of Kolatkar’s Kala Ghoda Poems into French (Gallimard, 2013); Arun Kolatkar and Literary Modernism in India, Moving Lines (Bloomsbury, 2014) and the co-editing of the following special issues : “Problèmes d’histoire littéraire indienne” (Revue deLittérature Comparée, 2015), “A partir de l’Inde” (Littérature, 2016), “The Worlds of Bombay Poetry” (Journal of Postcolonial Writing, 2017).

 Katherine Cooper is the Senior Research Associate on the project.
 Her own current work looks at refugees and the PEN Club, and she has worked extensively on the life and works of former English PEN President, Margaret Storm Jameson, publishing War, Nation and Europe in the Novels of Storm Jameson (Bloomsbury, 2020).
-She has carried out much of the archival work, particularly that relating to English and International PEN, and overseeing the day-to-day running of the project itself.
+She has carried out much of the archival work, particularly that relating to English and International PEN, and oversees the day-to-day running of the project itself.